 - 3. I possess all the qualifications and none of the disqualifications to serve as an independent director of the Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am not related to any of the directors/officers/substantial shareholders of the Corporation, its subsidiaries and affiliates, nor a relative in any other way than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
-I am not an officer or director of any government agency. - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
+To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 5.
+I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 6.
 That I shall inform the Corporate Secretary of the Corporation of any changes in the above-mentioned information within five (5) days from its occurrence.

-Done on this 31st day of March 2017, Makati City, Metro Manila, Philippines.
+Done on this 16th day of March 2017, Makati City, Metro Manila, Philippines.